cedar-policy/rfcs/text/0064-refer-to-types-in-empty-namespace.md

 namespace by using some kind of fully qualified name seems like an oversight, and should be corrected for consistency.

-The other change proposed in this RFC, implicitly falling back to the empty namespace (so that the `Demo::User` declaration is legal in the example above), is an ergonomic change to avoid having to use the new syntax in the common case where there is actually no typename collision (i.e., where the typename is not actually defined in both the active and the empty namespace).
+The other change discussed in this RFC, implicitly falling back to the empty namespace (so that the `Demo::User` declaration is legal in the example above), can be viewed as an ergonomic change to avoid having to use the new syntax in the common case where there is actually no typename collision (i.e., where the typename is not actually defined in both the active and the empty namespace).
+However, it is actually better characterized as a bugfix and has been pulled out of this RFC into [cedar#579]; see discussion there.

-The two changes are theoretically separable and/or severable, but make sense to address together, as they both relate to how we reference typenames in the empty namespace.
+Both changes relate to how we reference typenames in the empty namespace.
-The implicit-fallback change deals with referencing a typename in the empty namespace where there is no collision with a typename in the active namespace.
+The implicit-fallback change ([cedar#579]) deals with referencing a typename in the empty namespace where there is no collision with a typename in the active namespace.
-The explicit-`::` change deals with referencing a typename in the empty namespace where there _is_ a collision with a typename in the active namespace.
+The explicit-`::` change (Change 1 below, in this RFC) deals with referencing a typename in the empty namespace where there _is_ a collision with a typename in the active namespace.

 This issue has been encountered "in the wild" by multiple people, according to a [comment on cedar#579](https://github.com/cedar-policy/cedar/issues/579#issuecomment-2077482637).
+It's unclear whether Change 1 is needed in any of these cases though, or if Change 2 / the newly-rescoped [cedar#579] is sufficient for these real-world cases.

 ## Detailed design